 - Add simple syrup, aquafaba, whiskey to an empty cocktail shaker.

 - Dry shake without ice 5-10 seconds, depending on your shaker prowness.

 - Add ice to the shaker, then shake vigorously again for 10 seconds.

 - Garnish with a lemon twist and serve.

-The use of aquafaba would serve well with my other favorite cocktail, the Pisco Sour.
+Try aquafaba with my other favorite cocktail, the Pisco Sour!